You are here:

 Questions and Answers about Growth Plate Injuries

-This booklet contains general information about growth plate injuries.
+This publication contains general information about growth plate injuries.
 It describes what the growth plate is, how injuries occur, and how they are treated.
-At the end is a list of additional resources.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of additional resources and a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 The growth plate, also known as the epiphyseal plate or physis, is the area of growing tissue near the ends of the long bones in children and adolescents.
 Each long bone has at least two growth plates: one at each end.
 The growth plate determines the future length and shape of the mature bone.
 When growth is complete—sometime during adolescence—the growth plates close and are replaced by solid bone.